Finding Internships or Volunteer Work

 1. MWR Job Fairs

-Check and see what MWR Job Fairs are going on at your duty station.
+Check what MWR Job Fairs are going on at your duty station.
 They happen all over the US and could be a starting point for getting a job locally.
 They have in-person and virtual job fairs.

 RELATED: